OICR/softeng-blog/_posts/alex_lepsa/2018-03-22-Spring-Method-Security-Using-JWTs.md

 }
 ```

-There are a few things going on here so let's walk through this file.
+There are a few things going on here so let's walk through this file:

 First we have a couple member variables that are instantiated auto-magically, these dictate the prefix and postfix required in the extracted user role and are configurable in `applcation.yml`, this is our approach from the original OAuth2 scopes strategy that we (at least for now) are porting over to the JWT strategy.

-Next we have the main authorize method that is what eventually get's called from the `@PreAuthorize` annotation, it extracts the authentication details (which you'll notice is `OAuth2AuthenticationDetails` - more on that later), converts to a `JWTUser` object (more on that too later) and finally returns the result of the verify method.
+Next we have the main authorize method that is what eventually get's called from the `@PreAuthorize` annotation, it extracts the authentication details (which you'll notice is `OAuth2AuthenticationDetails` - more on that later), converts to a `JWTUser` object (more on that too later), and finally returns the result of the verify method.

 Verify is pretty straightforward, it checks the roles the `JWTUser` possesses against what is constructed as the required role given the studyId, scopePrefix, and scopeSuffix.

 # OAuth2Authentication == JWTAuthentication ?  #